Q & A

 Do I still have to be evaluated by the BOE since I am in the SARP and will be evaluated by my mentor?

 Yes; the mentor evaluations are strictly related to certification requirements.
 Each BOE must annually evaluate its administrators in accordance with NJ law and code.
 It is understood that the mentor is acting as an agent of the state, with responsibilities limited to certification by the State Board of Examiners.
 The mentor has no role in the performance evaluation of the resident as an employee of the board of education nor in the BOE decision on renewing or re-contracting.
-The recommendations of the mentor shall not be subject to review or approval by the board of education.
+The recommendations of the mentor shall not be subject to review or approval by any local board of education.

 What happens if I change jobs or terminate my employment before the residency is completed?